citp/privacy-policy-historical/m/mi/mic/michaels.com.md

-> *The following text is extracted and transformed from the michaels.com privacy policy that was archived on 2018-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180625185850id_/http%3A//www.michaels.com/your-privacy-rights/ca-your-privacy-rights.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the michaels.com privacy policy that was archived on 2018-11-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181102055236id_/https%3A//www.michaels.com/your-privacy-rights/ca-your-privacy-rights.html) for the most accurate reproduction.*

 # Your Privacy Rights

-This Privacy Statement (“Privacy Statement”) describes the information that Michaels Stores, Inc., its affiliated companies, subsidiaries and service partners including Aaron Brothers, Inc., Artistree, Inc., and Hancock Fabrics (collectively, “Michaels”) collects about you; how we use and protect this information; and the choices you can make about how we use this information.
+This Privacy Statement (“Privacy Statement”) describes the information that Michaels Stores, Inc., its affiliated companies, subsidiaries and service partners including Aaron Brothers, Inc., Artistree, Inc., Hancock Fabrics, and Lamrite West, Inc. d/b/a Darice, Inc. (collectively, “Michaels”) collects about you; how we use and protect this information; and the choices you can make about how we use this information.

 ### Information Covered by This Statement